-The magnificent elephant is under threat; around 55 African elephants are killed a day for their tusks while their species remain in decline from poaching and lack of habitat; more African elephants are now being poached than born.
-While the majestic creatures’ future seems uncertain, there are a number of initiatives and brands who are working to save the giants.
+The magnificent elephant is under threat.
+Around 55 African elephants are killed a day for their tusks while the species remains in decline from poaching, and more African elephants are now being poached than born.
+While the creatures’ future seems uncertain, there are a number of initiatives and brands who are working to save them.

-Elephants had always fascinated Co-Founder Tessa, and with horror, she realised during her travels in South Africa that poaching, and ultimately the poverty there drives the African elephant to extinction.
-It was ultimately an encounter at an evening campfire, where Tessa met the late Digs Pascoe, former CEO of Space For Elephants Foundation, that made her determined to help support the foundation and wildlife conservation not only on a personal but business level.
+Elephants always fascinated co-founder Tessa Gerlach, and with horror, she realised during her travels in South Africa that poaching, and ultimately the poverty there, drives the African elephant to extinction.
+It was ultimately an encounter at an evening campfire, where Tessa met the late Digs Pascoe, former CEO of Space For Elephants Foundation, that made her determined to help support the foundation and wildlife conservation not only on a personal, but a business level.
 “I had never heard anyone speak with such passion about the intelligence of these animals, their importance in the ecosystem and the intricate ivory trade (…I even saw Digs’ eyes well up with tears which broke my heart).
 I doubt I will ever meet someone again who will leave such a mark on me as Digs did that evening.
 I truly believe that I left the campfire a different person – and this encounter changed my whole life around as since that day.”

-Since the launch of their 50ml miniature bottles last year, Elephant Gin have also been supporting a third organisation that is close to their hearts, the Sheldrick Wildlife Trust – known as the most successful orphan-elephant rescue and rehabilitation program in the world.
-Its elephant orphanage near Nairobi nurtures baby elephants who have been found in the wild – often either left behind when their mother die due to poaching or other human intervention.
-Each baby elephant has a dedicated team member to nurse them back to strength and to rear them to join their own herd of ex-orphans.
-15% of the profits from Elephant Gin’s new miniature bottles go to the Sheldrick Trust to support these initiatives.
+Since the launch of their 50ml miniature bottles last year, Elephant Gin have also been supporting a third organisation that is close to their hearts, the Sheldrick Wildlife Trust, known as the most successful orphan-elephant rescue and rehabilitation program in the world.
+Its elephant orphanage near Nairobi nurtures baby elephants who have been found in the wild, often either left behind when their mothers die due to poaching or other human intervention.
+Each baby elephant has a dedicated team member to nurse them back to strength and to rear them to join their own herd of former orphans.
+Fifteen percent of the profits from Elephant Gin’s new miniature bottles go to the Sheldrick Wildlife Trust to support these initiatives.

 What’s next for Elephant Gin?
-They’ve just launched their NFC tagging initiative, which allows customers to find out information about the elephant name adorning the label, Elephant Strength Gin flavour profile, production methods, conservation work and much more – at the leisure of their fingertips.
-Utilizing existing technology to bring about change in the way we interact with the animals – and indeed our luxury purchases – Elephant Gin’s labels are hand-written by a calligrapher and carry the name of a past great tusker or elephant that its partner foundations currently help to protect.
-Telling the stories of a species, Robin and Tessa will continue to raise awareness of an animal and country they love – with Tessa’s final words leaving a lasting impression: “Some of the very values people around the world are currently fighting for – whether sustainable living, fighting for equality or addressing climate change – is reflected in today’s products, especially in luxury market; here’s to the next 500k!”
+They’ve just launched their NFC tagging initiative, which allows customers to find out information about the elephant name adorning the label, Elephant Strength Gin flavour profile, production methods, conservation work and much more.
+Utilising existing technology to bring about change in the way we interact with the animals – and indeed our luxury purchases – Elephant Gin’s labels are hand-written by a calligrapher and carry the name of a past great tusker or elephant that its partner foundations currently help to protect.
+Telling the stories of a species, Robin and Tessa will continue to raise awareness of an animal and country they love.
+“Some of the very values people around the world are currently fighting for – whether sustainable living, fighting for equality or addressing climate change – is reflected in today’s products, especially in luxury market; here’s to the next 500k!”

 In the news